 Quitting smoking by yourself can be difficult.
 But you can do it!
 According to the American Cancer Society, it’s easier to quit if you have a good plan for doing so and have the support of family and friends.

 First, you must select a date to quit and stick to it.
 Circle it on your calendar, and make a strong commitment to quit on that day.
 The ACS also advises that you:

 - Tell family and friends about your quit date and ask them to support you in a positive way.

 - Stock up on oral substitutes, such as sugarless gum and carrot sticks.

 - Decide on a method to help you quit.
 You may want to use nicotine replacement products or sign up for a support group.
 Several types of nicotine replacement patches, gum, and lozenges are available to purchase over-the-counter, while other methods are available with a doctor’s prescription.

-- Get rid of all cigarettes, lighters, ashtrays, and other smoking-related items.
+- Get rid of all tobacco products, lighters, ashtrays, and other smoking-related items.

 - Stay physically active.
-Exercise can help you fight cigarette cravings.
+Exercise can help you fight nicotine cravings.

 - Stand in front of a mirror and practice saying, “No thank you.
 I don’t smoke.”